Skip to content

 • partitions: Specify one or more Slurm partitions.

 • sampling_period_minutes: Number of minutes between executions of this alert.
-This number must also be the same in cron (see cron section below) or the scheduler that is used.
+This number must be equal to the time between cron jobs for this alert (see cron section below).
+One reasonable choice for this setting is 15 minutes.

-• email_file_first_warning: (Optional) File to be used for the first warning email.
+• email_file_first_warning: (Optional) File to be used for the first warning email when cancel_minutes is set.

-• email_file_second_warning: (Optional) File to be used for the second warning email.
+• email_file_second_warning: (Optional) File to be used for the second warning email when cancel_minutes is set.

-• email_file_cancel: (Required) File to be used for the cancellation email.
+• email_file_cancel: (Optional/Required) File to be used for the cancellation email.
+If cancel_minutes is set then this file is required.

 • email_subject: (Optional) Subject of the email message to users.

-• max_interactive_hours: (Optional) An interactive job will only be cancelled if the run time limit is greater than max_interactive_hours and the number of allocated GPUs is less than or equal to max_interactive_gpus.
+• max_interactive_hours: (Optional) An interactive job will not be cancelled if the run time limit is less than or equal to max_interactive_hours and the number of allocated GPUs is less than or equal to max_interactive_gpus.
 Remove these lines if interactive jobs should not receive special treatment.
 An interactive job is one with a jobname that starts with either interactive or sys/dashboard.
+If max_interactive_hours is specified then max_interactive_gpus is required.

-• gpu_frac_threshold: For a given job, let g be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
+• gpu_frac_threshold: (Optional) For a given job, let g be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
 Jobs with g greater than or equal to gpu_frac_threshold will be excluded.
 For example, if a job uses 7 of the 8 allocated GPUs and gpu_frac_threshold is 0.8 then it will be excluded from cancellation since 7/8 > 0.8.
+This quantity varies between 0 and 1.
 Default: 1.0

 • nodelist: (Optional) Only apply this alert to jobs that ran on the specified nodes.
+This setting is only available for cancel_minutes.
+It will not work with sliding_cancel_minutes.
 See example.

 • excluded_users: (Optional) List of usernames to exclude from this alert.